 Coffee and Tea are linked to Diabetes Prevention

-According to the International Diabetes foundation, By 2025, about 380 million people worldwide will be affected by Type 2 diabetes.
-It is suggested that some day, people who are at greater risk for diabetes may be told to consume more tea and coffee on a regular basis as well as exercising more often.
-Researchers looking at 18 studies involving over 450,000 people between 1966 and 2009 have found the link between drinking coffee and diabetes prevention.
+According to the International Diabetes Foundation, By 2025, about 380 million people worldwide will be affected by Type 2 diabetes.
+It is suggested that someday, people who are at greater risk for diabetes may be told to consume more tea and coffee on a regular basis as well as exercise more often.
+Researchers looking at 18 studies involving over 450,000 people between 1966 and 2009 have found a link between drinking coffee and diabetes prevention.

 What is the Link Between Diabetes and Coffee?

 Coffee is a drink that many people consume on a daily basis.
 It is also a drink that has been linked to diabetes prevention.
 Coffee contains antioxidants, which are thought to help reduce the risk of developing diabetes.
 Furthermore, coffee may help lower blood sugar levels and improve insulin sensitivity as well.

 Coffee Health Benefits and Risks (Updated)